alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-10.md

 https://tech-at-du.github.io/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-02-example.html

 Try not to look at the source code!
 You can peak if you get stuck!
 Feel free to modify the example to suit your preference.

+Use custom properties as you work!
+Try and apply custom properties where you can to your advantage!
+We will be talking more about custom properties!

 ## Combine transistion with ::before and ::after